 2.00 pm: I turned to reconsider the technology of recording the mixer’s output.
 Until now, I was persuaded to capture the aggregated tracks on a Revox A77 Mk IV reel-to-reel tape recorder.
 I interrogated the assumption: ‘This is the surely the best way!’.
 Far from it.
 By mapping the mixer’s channels individually on my Digital Audio Workstation (DAW), I would be able to remix, edit, and compose (post performance) the recorded content, and also separate the ‘dry’ (untreated signal) from the ‘wet’ (treated signal) of the main and AUX outputs during final production.
 Until all the cassette-tape recorders and their effectors are linked, I wont be able to trial the system fully.
 But, as of today, I’m confident that all this will work.

 7.30 pm: I had an appetite for writing.
-My John Harvey: Blog site has been neglected since this diary took flight.
+My John Harvey: Intersections blog site has been neglected since this diary took flight.
 It’s objective is complementary: to provide the occasion for a fuller and more considered response to art, music, sound, history, life, and death:

-I put together an extended reflection on my earliest infatuation with sound equipment.
+I put together an extended reflection upon my earliest infatuation with sound equipment.